GRANADlauncher/granad/docs/quickstart.rst

 .. literalinclude:: ../examples/time_domain_simulation_loss.py
    :language: python
-   :lines: 4
+   :lines: 1-4

 This just imports JAX's version of numpy.
-You can mostly use the same functions here as you would in regular numpy, just replacing :code:`np`, which :code:`jnp`.
+You can mostly use the same functions here as you would in regular numpy, just replacing :code:`jnp`, which :code:`np`.

 For example, this is how we define the simulation duration (GRANAD's units are explained in :doc:`units`.)

 .. literalinclude:: ../examples/time_domain_simulation_loss.py
    :language: python
-   :lines: 62
+   :lines: 61-63

 The actual simulation is performed using the function :py:func:`granad.evolution`.
 We must supply this function with the following arguments